 Turkey Hill Farm

-In the 1930s, the Governor operated one of the largest turkey breeding enterprises in the country, frequently showing his champion poultry at national competitions.
-His poultry barn still stands at the highest point of Turkey Hill Farm, and interpretive signage provides details on his agricultural successes.
+In the 1930s, Westmoreland Davis operated one of the largest turkey breeding enterprises in the country, frequently showing his champion poultry at national competitions.
+His poultry barn still stands at the highest point of Morven Park's Turkey Hill area, and interpretive signage provides details on his agricultural successes.

 The Farmhand House